Every Drop Counts

 As a WaterSense partner concerned with preserving our nation’s water supply, OCWA can help you learn more.

-Mark your calendar: Fix a Leak Week is March 18 through 24, 2013.
+Check the Fix a Leak web site for ways to get involved and mark your calendar for the coming year’s Fix a Leak Week.
 Grab a wrench or contact your favorite handy person, plumber, or WaterSense irrigation partner to address leaking toilets, faucets, showerheads, and irrigation systems around your home.